 Ever wonder where those fluffy white feathers that keep you warm all winter come from?
 Well that’s a tough question to answer.
 Lucky for us, there are ethically responsible, dedicated and transparent companies like ALLIED Feather & Down.
-ALLIED supplies down for The North Face, Patagonia and others, and is working hard on a Responsible Down Standard for companies all over the world to follow.
+ALLIED supplies down for MEC, The North Face, Patagonia and others, and is working hard on a Responsible Down Standard for companies all over the world to follow.

 Thinking about buying down for yourself this winter?
 Take a read through these tips and pointers to learn about the production, sourcing, and the technology behind down before you buy. -ML